-So, as a continuation of yesterday’s Underground America feature, let’s examine the hidden towns, nuclear bunkers and subterranean passageways that make up part of America’s underground architecture.
+So, as a continuation of Thursday’s Underground America feature, let’s examine the hidden towns, nuclear bunkers and subterranean passageways that make up part of America’s underground architecture.

 Greenbrier Bunker, West Virginia